-The management, leasing and redevelopment business of the Company is carried on through the Management Companies.
+The management, leasing and redevelopment business of the Company is carried on through the Management Companies because income from management, leasing and redevelopment might jeopardize the Company's status as a REIT under the Internal Revenue Code of 1986, as amended (the "Code"), if such operations were carried on directly by the Operating Partnership.
 The Principals own 100% of the outstanding shares of voting common stock of each of the Management Companies, and the Operating Partnership owns 100% of the outstanding shares of non-voting preferred stock of each of such entities.
 As the holder of 100% of the preferred stock, the Operating Partnership has the right to receive 95% of the net cash flow of each of the Management Companies.
 However, since each of the Management Companies is an operating company and not a passive entity, the Company's investment in the Management Companies, through non-voting preferred stock, is subject to the risk that the Principals might have interests that are inconsistent with the interests of the Company.

-The Management Companies have entered into management agreements ("Management Agreements") with the Operating Partnership and each of the Property Partnerships (other than the Property Partnership that owns West Acres Center) Centers providing for the day-to-day property management of the Centers.
+The Management Companies have entered into management agreements ("Management Agreements") with the Operating Partnership and each of the property partnerships (the "Property Partnerships") that own title to certain of the Centers providing for the continued day-to-day property management of the Centers.
 The Operating Partnership or the applicable Property Partnership will have the right to terminate any Management Agreement at any time.
 The terms of certain of the Management Agreements have not been negotiated on an arm's-length basis.
 However, the Company believes the terms of the Management Agreements are fair to the Company and are similar to the terms of Management Agreements that the Management Companies have recently entered into with unaffiliated owners of shopping centers.
 The Principals have a conflict of interest with respect to their obligations as executive officers and directors of the Company, which through the Operating Partnership will be required to enforce the terms of the Management Agreements with the Management Companies.
 The failure to enforce the material terms of those agreements could have an adverse effect on the Company.

 The Management Companies also provide management, leasing, construction and redevelopment services for shopping centers owned by third parties who are unaffiliated with the Company.
 In addition, the Management Companies may from time to time agree to manage additional shopping centers that might compete with the Centers.
-These arrangements may also create conflicts of interest for the Principals.